WKXZ

 WKXZ (93.9 FM) is a radio station licensed to Norwich, New York, and owned by Townsquare Media.
-The station broadcasts a news/talk format, simulcasting WNBF 1290 AM Binghamton.
+The station broadcasts a news/talk format, simulcasting WNBF from Binghamton.

-The station broadcasts with an Effective radiated power (ERP) of 26,000 watts, making it a class B station.
+The station broadcasts with an effective radiated power (ERP) of 26,000 watts, making it a class B station.
 The transmitter is off New York State Highway 23 and is 206 meters high.